 Your award letter may include a mix of scholarships, grants, and federal student loans.
 However, there is a chance that the awards may not be enough to cover the total cost of your attendance, including room and board or textbooks.
 If that’s the case, you’ll have to look into additional financing options, such as outside scholarships or private student loans.

-By filing the FAFSA as early as possible, you give yourself more time to research options and create your college financing plan.
+By filing the FAFSA as early as possible, you’ll give yourself more time to research options and create a college financing plan that works for you.

 Sign Up for the Latest College Ave News